AlibabaCloudDocs/ecs/intl.en-US/Deployment & Maintenance/Event notifications/Event notification list/Instance event notification.md

 When a burstable instance depletes its CPU credits, the instance is limited to its baseline performance and runs in standard mode.
 An Instance:BurstablePerformanceRestricted event is generated.

 **Note:** Each Instance:BurstablePerformanceRestricted event spans a period of one hour.
-That is, the interval between the start time and end time of the event is one hour.
-This event indicates only that the instance once gets limited to its baseline performance during the event period, but does not indicate that the instance keeps limited to its baseline performance throughout the period.
+That means the interval between the start time and end time of the event is 1 hour.
+This event indicates only that the instance gets limited to its baseline performance during the event period, but does not necessarily indicate that the instance keeps limited to its baseline performance throughout the period.
 If the instance keeps limited to its baseline performance for an extended period of time, an Instance:BurstablePerformanceRestricted event is generated every hour.

 The following example shows the event notification in the JSON format: